TheronVaux/Angelcrystal-webUI/README.en.md

 ---

-Disclaimer: FireTide has ceased maintenance, please do not mention the project to the developers, thank you
+Disclaimer: FireTide has ceased maintenance, but you can mention the project to the developers.

 Feel free to come back anytime! ⭐ Your **Star** is the motivation for my updates~
 # By LLTheronVaux.2007